Benjamin Moore London Fog 1541: Undertones, LRV, & More

 WHERE DOES LONDON FOG LOOK BEST?

-Not every finish or room can handle London Fog and its warmth or undertones.
+Not every finish or room can handle London Fog’s warmth or undertones.
 Let’s look at a few considerations…

 BENJAMIN MOORE LONDON FOG WITH CREAM TRIM OR CABINETS?